sdiehl/kaleidoscope/tutorial.md

 What makes LLVM so compelling is it lets us write our assembly-like IR as if we had an infinite number of CPU registers and abstracts away the register allocation and instruction selection.
-LLVM IR also has the advantage of being mostly platform independent and retargatable, although there are some details about calling conventions, vectors, and pointer sizes which make it not entirely independent.
+LLVM IR also has the advantage of being mostly platform independent and retargetable, although there are some details about calling conventions, vectors, and pointer sizes which make it not entirely independent.

 As an integral part of Clang, LLVM is very well suited for compiling C-like languages, but it is nonetheless a